 theme(legend.position = c(0.2, 0.85))

-The targeting curve is monotonically increasing here --- because with $500 inspections and $50K breakdowns, even the lowest-CATE machines are worth treating (expected value of intervention > cost for nearly all machines).
-That's not a failure of the method; it's the economics saying "inspect everyone on First Shift."
+The targeting curve is monotonically increasing here --- because with $500 inspections and $50K breakdowns, even the lowest-CATE First Shift machines are worth intervening on (expected value > cost for nearly all).
+That's not a failure of the method; it's the economics saying "do something about every machine on First Shift."

 But the shape still matters.
 CATE-ranked allocation captures value faster: at 25% treated, it has already captured a disproportionate share of the total savings.
-If the budget is limited --- say, you can only inspect 200 of 774 machines --- the CATE ranking tells you exactly which 200.
+If the budget is limited --- say, you can only inspect or reassign 200 of 774 First Shift machine-shifts --- the CATE ranking tells you exactly which 200.

 # Compare CATE-ranked vs random at specific budget levels